How To Deplete Glycogen Stores

 Knowing the signs and symptoms of low glycogen can save you from hitting a wall in your workouts.

-So, here's how to tell if glycogen is depleted.
+So, here's how to tell if glycogen stores are depleted.
 Keep an eye out for these signs and symptoms:

 Fatigue and Exhaustion